mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 # Go For It!
 Part 2

 This article is the second in a multi-part series on the Go programming language.
-It provides details on the syntax of the language and its standard library.
+It provides details on the syntax of the language.

 The first article in the series is available at
 <https://objectcomputing.com/resources/publications/sett/november-2018-way-to-go-part-1>.
-Future articles will cover tooling, concurrency, solutions to common tasks, reflection, modules, testing, and the future of Go.
+Future articles will cover the Go standard library, tooling, solutions to common tasks, concurrency, reflection, modules, testing, and the future of Go.

 ## Go Syntax